kimtth/awesome-azure-openai-llm/section/models_research.md

 ### **Survey on Large Language Models**

+- [10 Breakthrough Technologies 2026✍️](https://www.technologyreview.com/2026/04/21/1135643/10-ai-artificial-intelligence-trends-technologies-research-2026/): MIT Technology Review roundup of AI trends and research directions for 2026.
+[Apr 2026]
 - [A Primer on Large Language Models and their Limitations📑](https://arxiv.org/abs/2412.04503): A primer on LLMs, their strengths, limits, applications, and research, for academia and industry use.
 [3 Dec 2024]
 - [A Survey of Large Language Models📑](https://arxiv.org/abs/2303.18223):[v1: 31 Mar 2023 - v15: 13 Oct 2024]
 - [A Survey of NL2SQL with Large Language Models: Where are we, and where are we going?📑](https://arxiv.org/abs/2408.05109): [9 Aug 2024] [git](https://github.com/HKUSTDial/NL2SQL_Handbook)
 ![**github stars**](https://img.shields.io/github/stars/HKUSTDial/NL2SQL_Handbook?style=flat&label=%20&color=f0f1f2&cacheSeconds=360000)
   - [A Survey of Transformers📑](https://arxiv.org/abs/2106.04554):[8 Jun 2021]